 Universal Health Services's shares were split on a 2:1 basis on 16 December 2009.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Universal Health Services shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Universal Health Services shares which in turn could have impacted Universal Health Services's share price.

 Universal Health Services, Inc., through its subsidiaries, owns and operates acute care hospitals, outpatient facilities, and behavioral health care facilities.
 The company operates through Acute Care Hospital Services, Behavioral Health Care Services, and Other segments.
 Its hospital offer general and specialty surgery, internal medicine, obstetrics, emergency room care, radiology, oncology, diagnostic care, coronary care, pediatric services, pharmacy services, and/or behavioral health services.
-As of February 26, 2020, it owned and/or operated 354 inpatient facilities, and 42 outpatient and other facilities located in 37 states, Washington, D.C., the United Kingdom, and Puerto Rico.
-Universal Health Services, Inc. founded in 1978 and is headquartered in King Of Prussia, Pennsylvania.
+As of June 30, 2020, it owned and/or operated 356 inpatient facilities, and 41 outpatient and other facilities located in 37 states, Washington, D.C., the United Kingdom, and Puerto Rico.
+The company also provides commercial health insurance services.
+Universal Health Services, Inc. founded in 1978 and is headquartered in King of Prussia, Pennsylvania.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.